braintree/braintree_android/v4_MIGRATION_GUIDE.md

 </activity>
 ```

-Note: `android:exported="true"` is required if your app compile SDK version is API 31 (Android 12) or later.
+Note: `android:exported` is required if your app compile SDK version is API 31 (Android 12) or later.

 ## BraintreeFragment